hashicorp/consul/website/source/docs/guides/datacenters.html.markdown

 we are attempting to join a server in the WAN gossip pool.
 As with LAN gossip, you only need to join a single existing member, and the gossip protocol will be used to exchange information about all known members.
 For the initial setup, however, each server will only know about itself and must be added to the cluster.
+Consul 0.8.0 added WAN join flooding, so if one Consul server in a datacenter joins the WAN, it will automatically join the other servers in its local datacenter that it knows about via the LAN.

 Once the join is complete, the [`members`](/docs/commands/members.html) command can be used to verify that all server nodes gossiping over WAN.